lilemmy29/Netflix-Global-Growth-Analysis/README.md

 - **Goal:** Understand how Netflix's subscriber base has evolved over the years.
 - **Methodology:** Time series analysis of subscriber data.
+- **Key Findings:**
-- **Key Findings:** Netflix has experienced exponential growth since its inception, with consistent increases in subscribers each year.
+  - Netflix has experienced exponential growth since its inception, with consistent increases in subscribers each year.
+  - Subscriber growth peaked in 2020.

 **Objective 2: Explore the Content Library**